Charlesasiedu/programming_made_easy/multiplication_table/README.md

-This is a dynamic multiplication calculator that accept Numbers from 1 to 30 and print to the user
+This is a dynamic multiplication calculator that accept Numbers from 1 to 30 and calculate to the user